nstt94/poker-night/README.md

 7. Compare rank of Hand1 vs Hand2 and declare winner
 8. In case of a tie, where both hands have same rank value, call resolveTie().
 9. Resolving a tie uses sortAndCompare() and findHighestCard()
+    - if frequency {4,1} or {1,4}, then compare rank of card which has frequency 4. the player with higher rank wins.
+There can't be more than 4 cards of the same suit in a deck in this case.
+    - if frequency {3,2} or {2,3} or {3,1,1} or {1,3,1} or {1,1,3} then compare rank of card which has frequency 3. the player with higher rank wins.
+Since there can't be more than 3 cards of same suit in a deck in this case.
+    - if frequency {2,2,1} or {2,1,2} or {1,2,2} then compare cards with rank of frequency 2.
+    - if frequency {2,1,1,1} or {1,2,1,1} or {1,1,2,1} or {1,1,1,2} then first compare cards with frequency 2 for higher card.
+If both ranks are also same, then sort the ranks of cards, compare both hands and decide winner on the basis of higher rank of cards with frequency 1.
+    - if frequency {1,1,1,1,1} then sort the hands on the basis of their ranks and declare winner on the basis of highest rank.
 10. Declare winner and show hands of both players.

 ## Building on local system